C H U R C H R E F O R M S E R I E S

 Of course, like everything else man touches its true essence has been somewhat corrupted, and in turn has led many people to view it as a misogynist’s formula for debauchery.
 Christians are mostly the ones who frown upon it.
 They love to use their favorite pejorative terms like bigamy, polygamy, and polygyny.

 Has God purposely caused such slanted statistics in order to favor polygyny?
-In this instance, no one really knows why God allows it since no biblical verse can confirm it.
-However, it is a trend that has indubitably favored it, to say the least.
+In this instance, we cannot say because no biblical verse can confirm it; however, since nothing happens without God’s consent, it looks like it is a trend that has indubitably favored it, to say the least.

 But let’s stick to biblical conclusions.